-RECOMMENDATION 2.4: The Board should establish a nomination committee.
+Recommendation 2.4: The Board should establish a nomination committee.

 The Board has not established a nomination committee.
-The Board, as a whole, deals with areas that would normally fall within the charge of a nomination committee.
+The Board, as a whole, deals with areas that would normally fall within the charge of the Nomination committee.
 These include matters relating to the renewal of Board Members and Board Performance.

 The Board is currently developing a selection and appointment procedure for new directors.
-Details of the Board's policy on nomination and appointment of Directors will be made publicly available on the Company's website once completed.
+Details of the Board's policy on nomination and appointment of Director's will be made publicly available on the Company's website once completed.

-RECOMMENDATION 2.5: Companies should disclose the process for evaluating the performance of the Board, its committees and individual directors.
+Recommendation 2.5: Companies should disclose the process for evaluating the performance of the Board, its committees and individual directors.